vtaits/react-select-async-paginate/packages/react-select-async-paginate/README.md

 Should return new options.

+### reloadOnErrorTimeout

+Not required.
+Number.
+Time in milliseconds to retry a request after an error

 ### cacheUniqs

 Not required.
 Array.
 Works as 2nd argument of `useEffect` hook.
 When one of items changed, `AsyncPaginate` cleans all cached options.